bvbohnen/X3_Customizer/Documentation.md

         - If True, the number of new variants is printed to the summary file.
       * print_variant_modifiers:
         - If True  the calculated attributes used for variants will be printed to the summary file, given as multipliers on base attributes.
+      * cue_index:
+        - Int, index for the director cue which will update shipyards with added variants.
+Increment this when changing the variants in an existing save, as the update script will otherwise not fire again for an already used cue_index.
+Default is 0.

  * Adjust_Ship_Hull